Noritake Garden ノリタケの森

 Set in the grounds of what was once a factory exporting first-class ceramics around the world, Noritake Garden, or Noritake no Mori, is a fun day out.

 Established in 1904, Noritake is one of the world's most prestigious ceramics producers

 Try your hand at making your own ceramics in its popular workshops

 The closest train station is Kamejima Station on the Higashiyama Subway Line.
-It's just a few minutes from Kamejima Station.
-From Nagoya Station, Noritake Gardens is a 15-minute walk.
+It's a few minutes' walk from Kamejima Station.
+From Nagoya Station , Noritake Gardens is a 15-minute walk.
 You can also get there by taking the Meguru loop tourist bus line.

 At Noritake Garden you can visit the Meiji-era (1868-1912) red brick buildings of the old ceramics factory and learn about the fascinating history of the Noritake company.

-You can watch some of the world’s finest ceramics artists demonstrate the process from the production of molds to freehand painting, then try the practice for yourself.
+Watch some of the world's finest ceramics artists demonstrate the process from the production of molds to freehand painting, and then try the practice for yourself.

 The garden is popular with families on weekends and is particularly beautiful when cherry blossom trees bloom in early April.
 During winter evenings, the pathways are illuminated with many-colored lights.
 In May, giant koinobori carp-shaped wind socks flutter overhead in anticipation of the Children's Day celebrations on May 5.